RaccoonlabDev/docs/doc/can_pwm/README.md

 ## 1. UAVCAN interface

-This node interracts with following messages:
+This node interacts with the following messages:

 | № | type      | message  |
 | - | --------- | -------- |